 The ISDN-PRI (or "PRI") card is an eight-port card that offers users the ability to effectively terminate and manage both dedicated and switched carrier services in a single system.
 Eight D channels can be managed from a single card.

-The ISDN-PRI card doesn't have any jumpers or switches on its mainboard.
+The ISDN-PRI card does not have any jumpers or switches on its motherboard.